olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

 ## Directory Structure

-### Modules
+### Hitl

-The modules directory contains all python classes that represent real hardware, as well as some modular software utilities.
-These modules make it easy to bring up and tear down a test environment; it's as simple as creating a new object.
+The hitl directory contains all python classes that represent real hardware, as well as some modular software utilities.
+These hitl make it easy to bring up and tear down a test environment; it's as simple as creating a new object.

 ### Tests